Chart Color Schemes

 Housing

-Magill displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Magill displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Magill's dwelling structure, as evaluated in the latest Census, consisted of 69.4% houses and 30.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Adelaide metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Magill was at 34.7%, with mortgaged dwellings at 33.4% and rented dwellings at 31.8%.
-The median monthly mortgage repayment in Magill was $1,950, aligning with Adelaide metro's average, while the median weekly rent was $341.
-Nationally, Magill's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.
+Magill's dwelling structures, as per the latest Census, consisted of 69.4% houses and 30.6% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Magill stood at 34.7%.
+Of the dwellings, 33.4% were mortgaged and 31.8% rented.
+The median monthly mortgage repayment was $1,950, with a median weekly rent of $341.
+Nationally, Magill's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing